htjb/htjb.github.io/index.md

 Feel free to get in touch via email (htjb2@cam.ac.uk) if you have questions about my work or would like to collaborate

-During my academic career, I have had the privilege of supervising multiple PhD, Masters, and undergraduate students in the field of astrophysics and cosmology.
-I have guided students in data analysis techniques for 21-cm cosmology, calibration methods for cosmological experiments, and theoretical modeling of astrophysical signals.
-I have also lectured on topics such as data-driven radio astronomy, Bayesian inference, and simulation-based inference for astrophysics and cosmology.

-I have organized and participated in various conferences, workshops, and panel discussions, contributing to the advancement of knowledge and collaboration within the scientific community.

 You can read more on my [CV](https://github.com/htjb/CV/releases/download/Current/CV.pdf) and you can see the various talks and lectures I have given [here](https://github.com/htjb/Talks).